KaiseiYokoyama/joycon-rs/README.md

 Please see the documentation comments for detailed instructions on how to use it.

  Joycon-rs is in development and is still incomplete.
- Please be aware that the update will include breaking changes for the time being.
+ Please be aware the update will include breaking changes for the time being.
 Pardon out dust!

 # Setup
 On macOS or Windows, there are no preparation.